 This method works best for chile peppers that don't stand upright, but it also works for sweet peppers that have been cut into pieces.
 For a whole pepper, place the pepper on its side on a cutting surface; if desired, cut off the stem.
 Cut the pepper in half from top to bottom or into quarters.
 Starting with one pepper half or quarter, slide the tip of a small knife under the attached seeds and membranes to cut them out.
 If any seeds remain, turn the pepper piece over and tap lightly until the seeds fall out.

 Chile Pepper Precaution

-For a side dish or light entree, cut peppers in half vertically as described above and stuff each half.
+For a side dish or light entree, cut peppers in half as described above and stuff each half.
 Or, for heartier portions, stuff one pepper per serving.
 Start by cutting the top from each pepper so it looks like a thin lid.
 Working over a bowl, use the tip of a small knife to cut out the membrane or rib and attached seeds.
-Turn the pepper over and tap it lightly until any remaining seeds tumble out.
+Turn the pepper over and tap it lightly until any remaining seeds fall out.
 Before stuffing a pepper, slightly trim the bottom, without cutting through to the inside, so it will stand evenly.